Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 And those are the basics of a Source Connector.
 Each connector will have its specific problems to sort out.

+### Additional Files

+See the additional files above. (link to section)

 ### Intrgration Test

 We need a test to run in the CI/CD.
-See the Chroma integration test section above.
+See the Chroma integration test section above. (link to section)

 ## Conclusion

 Building a connector is relatively straightforward, especially if there is an existing connector that closely matches the new one.
 For example, most of the vector destinations are quite similar.
-The difference was mostly how to prep the data to be uploaded in the necessary schema.

 If you have any questions post in the public Slack channel `ask-for-help-open-source-library`